 Simon Heseltine, Senior Director at AOL

 Over recent years, in Spain, Germany, and Belgium we’ve seen news publishers fight with Google as to whether they have the right to use snippets of their work to drive traffic to them.
-Facebook seems to be spoiling for the same fight in 2015.
+Facebook seems to be spoiling for the same fight.
 They’ve decided that rather than send precious users away from them when they click on an article, they’re actually going to host that article themselves and share the ad revenue with the publisher.

 For those that don’t opt in, they run the risk of losing that traffic source, and ceding it to their competitors.
 For those that do opt in, they’re basically paying Facebook for the traffic they’re getting, through the ad revenue split.
 If this works, look for Facebook to identify other ways of keeping users within their walled garden, making them almost like the portals of yore.

 Kelsey Jones, Managing Editor of Search Engine Journal

 I think more and more brands will be focusing on personalized service.
 We’ve all seen those great examples of brands going above and beyond to fix something for a customer fast (e.g., I wrote about how Delta was my savior way back on my personal blog) but I think there will be even more of a shift to certain employees becoming brand champions or “figureheads” of companies on social media.

 I think customers appreciate when they realize they are talking to a specific person.
 It really makes a difference when a brand’s Twitter account ends the tweet with the person who wrote the tweet’s initials, because then it shows that it’s real people behind the public face of the company.
 It creates connections; it makes your employees someone customers feel they can reach out to, instead of throwing their request into the virtual circus of customer service and hoping someone will respond.